sz3/pymcleece/README.md

 pip install mcleece
 ```

-... linux should work, windows/mac are unknown at the moment.
+... linux should work, macOS *could* work, windows is unknown at the moment.

 ## Usage